httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-The representation-data-digest of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (eg. encoded) payload body is persisted.
+The representation-data-digest of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) payload body is persisted.

 ## Algorithm Agility